 - One or more of certain types of wrongdoing including criminal offences, failing to comply with legal obligations, miscarriages of justice, endangerment of health or safety, damage to the environment, or deliberate concealment of any of these things;

-- Made in one of the protected manners e.g., to the worker’s employer (or in some circumstances to another individual responsible for the wrongdoing), or made in the course of obtaining legal advice, or in certain circumstances made to a Minister of the Crown, relevant regulatory authority or in exceptional circumstances to other bodies or persons, subject to a various conditions being satisfied.
+- Made in one of the protected manners e.g., to the worker’s employer (or in some circumstances to another individual responsible for the wrongdoing), or made in the course of obtaining legal advice, or in certain circumstances made to a Minister of the Crown, relevant regulatory authority or in exceptional circumstances to other bodies or persons, subject to various conditions being satisfied.

 The advisor went on to explain, that if Miriam made a claim to an Employment Tribunal and it was found that the issues Miriam raised were protected disclosures and if the reason or the principal reason for wanting to dismiss Miriam was because she had come to her with these issues, then it would likely be determined as ‘automatic’ unfair dismissal.
 Miriam would be able to bring a claim for this type of unfair dismissal as she would not be required to have the usual two-year service and the compensation for this type of claim is unlimited.

 Therefore, it is always best practice for employers to seek advice when workers make what could be a protected disclosure.
-In addition, they should always ensure that when a worker makes a protected disclosure, that they do not then act in a way which is likely to be perceived as a detriment by the worker.
+In addition, they should always ensure that when a worker makes a protected disclosure, that they do not then act in a way that is likely to be perceived as a detriment by the worker.